 In civil engineering, one of the most important material resources on Earth is “construction aggregate” – the sand, gravel and cement building materials that make up the infrastructure of modern industrial life.
-Aggregate is easily one of the
+Aggregate is easily one of the biggest, most valuable economic resources of all mined terrestrial materials – more so than gold, diamonds, or platinum.
+We depend on aggregates for many different types of objects; they are the fundamental building block of roads and structures.
+The use of aggregates in building goes back to ancient civilizations;

 On this blog and elsewhere I have detailed the importance and significance of water at the poles of the Moon.
 Water is indeed the most important early product to produce from lunar materials but there are other resources on the Moon.
 A permanent presence on the Moon will require infrastructure that must by necessity use as much local material as possible.
 Aggregate materials probably will become the primary building blocks of industrial society off planet, just as it has on the Earth.
 The composition and conditions of local materials will require some adjustments as to how we use lunar aggregate.
 A little thought reveals some interesting parallels and differences with terrestrial use.